 Student Financial Support: Financial assistance for qualified students in the form of research assistantships, fellowships and traineeships is available through participating departments only and not through the physiology program.
+Stipends will be offered to qualified applicants admitted in the College of Veterinary Medicine.
 There is no financial support for students in the Master of Physiology program.